gunharth/music-articles/improvisation-tools-arpeggios.md

 - with different maj7 chords

-Exercise 2: improvise with focus on what pattern you are playing
+**Exercise 2**: improvise with focus on what pattern you are playing

 There are different ways how you could approach this exercise. here's an example: